journalprivacyconfidentiality/jpc-style/README.md

 # jpc-style

+This is the LaTeX style for the Journal of Privacy and Confidentiality.
+Submission instructions are available at https://journalprivacyconfidentiality.org/index.php/jpc/about/submissions.

+## Source
-This is derived from LMCS style at https://lmcs.episciences.org/page/authors-latex-style .
+The style is derived from LMCS style at https://lmcs.episciences.org/page/authors-latex-style .

 ## On Overleaf

-This can be found on Overleaf: https://v2.overleaf.com/project/5b29b618716f7f1666e9553a
+This can be found on Overleaf: https://v2.overleaf.com/read/jcvxjtfqvgyz